 Looking for something a little different?
 Just Bead Yourself is a unique beading store that allows children to create their own jewelry or home made accessories.
 At Just Bead Yourself, in Westfield, you can take classes or call ahead to see if you can do a workshop.
 They also host special events so if you are looking for a fun Mommy and Me event, this might be a place to consider.

 Learning Express is not only a toy store that offers brain boosting toys that we love, but each store also creates their own calendar of events which often times include craft activities.
 If you are looking for craft supplies, they also sell some fun and creative kits.
-There are 14 locations throughout NJ.
+There are close to a dozen locations throughout NJ.

 The Art Place